ayush117/omniscient/README.md

 ## Contributing

-Contributions are welcome to enhance Omniscient's capabilities.
+Contributions are welcome to enhance xyz's capabilities.
 Whether it's fixing bugs, improving existing features, or proposing new ones, your input is valuable.

 ## Reporting Issues

-If you encounter any issues or have suggestions for improvement, please [create an issue](https://github.com/your-username/omniscient/issues) on our GitHub repository.
+If you encounter any issues or have suggestions for improvement, please [create an issue](https://github.com/your-username/xyz/issues) on our GitHub repository.

 ## License